Diego Vásquez

-Diego Martín Vásquez Castro (born 3 July 1971) is a football coach and former player who is currently the manager of the Honduras national team.
+Diego Martín Vásquez Castro (born 3 July 1971) is an Argentine football coach and former player who is the manager of Honduran club Motagua.

 Club career

 Nicknamed Barbie, Vásquez played most of his career in Honduras as a goalkeeper, most notably for F.C.
 Motagua where he conquered several titles and individual awards.
 He began his career playing for his hometown club San Martín de Mendoza.

 His debut for Motagua occurred on 24 August 1997, where he saved two penalty kicks in the 1–0 victory over C.D.S.
 Vida.
 According to Diego, his most memorable event as a player took place in the final series of the 1999–2000 Honduran Liga Nacional season against Club Deportivo Olimpia where after a 0–0 global score, the title had to be decided by penalty shoot-outs in which Vásquez saved the decisive kick to give Motagua its 8th national championship.

 Vásquez retired from professional football in 2011 playing for Deportes Savio.